heriram/asterixdb/asterix-doc/src/site/markdown/aql/functions.md

         deep-equal(var1, var2)

  * Assess the equality between two variables of any type (e.g., records and lists).
+Two objects are deeply equal iff both their types and values are equal.
  * Arguments:
     * `var1` : a data value, such as record and list.
     * `var2`: a data value, such as record and list.